plone/plone.contentrules/plone/contentrules/README.txt

   >>> availableActions = getAllUtilitiesRegisteredFor(IRuleAction)
   >>> filteredActions = [a for a in availableActions if a.for_.providedBy(currentContext)]
+  >>> moveElement in filteredActions
+  True
+  >>> loggerElement in filteredActions
+  True

-Suppose the user selected the first (and only) action in this list and wanted to use it in a rule:
+Suppose the user selected the first action in this list and wanted to use it in a rule:

   >>> selectedAction = filteredActions[0]